Axion Quality in Warped Extra-Dimension: Introduction

 where $y$ denotes the coordinate of the fifth dimension.
 A realistic 5D model accommodating chiral fermions typically requires orbifold compactification on $S^1/\mathbb{Z}_2$ (or a related generalization), rather than a simple circle~\cite{Cheng:2010pt}.
 This step introduces additional model-building ingredients that are directly relevant for the axion quality: (i) charged bulk matter fields are subject to appropriate $\mathbb{Z}_2$ boundary conditions, and (ii) localized interactions can appear at the orbifold fixed points (or branes) and may participate in generating PQ-breaking effects.
 In other words, although it is well known that EDA provides an attractive route to a high-quality axion, the detailed structure of the non-QCD axion potential $V_{\rm HE}$ and its parametric suppression in orbifold compactifications are more nontrivial and deserve a systematic study.

 In this work we study the axion quality of the Wilson-line axion Eq.~(\ref{eq:Wilson_line}) in a \emph{warped} background geometry on $S^1/\mathbb{Z}_2$~\cite{Randall:1999ee}.
 The warped geometry is motivated by two considerations.
-First, warping naturally yields an exponentially suppressed $f_a$ relative to the 4D Planck scale, realizing an intermediate axion scale without contrived parameter choices~\cite{Choi:2003wr,Flacke:2006ad}.
+First, warping naturally yields an exponentially suppressed $f_a$ relative to the 4D Planck scale, realizing an intermediate axion scale without contrived parameter choices~\cite{Choi:2003wr,Flacke:2006ad,Choi:2025wog}.
 Second, and central to this work, warping can enhance the exponential suppression of nonlocal PQ-violating effects, thereby improving the axion quality~\cite{Cox:2019rro}.

-A key feature of the Wilson-line axion Eq.~(\ref{eq:Wilson_line}) is that the non-QCD axion potential $V_{\rm HE}$ arises predominantly from $U(1)$-charged particles propagating along the extra dimension.
-In this setup, $V_{\rm HE}$ receives two leading classes of contributions: (1) loop-induced contributions, which can be interpreted as arising from Euclidean worldlines of charged particles winding the covering circle $S^1$, and (2) tree-level contributions associated with worldlines stretched along the fundamental domain of the orbifold $S^1/\mathbb{Z}_2$.
+A key feature of the Wilson-line axion in Eq.~(\ref{eq:Wilson_line}) is that the non-QCD axion potential $V_{\rm HE}$ arises predominantly from $U(1)_C$-charged particles propagating along the extra dimension while coupled to the axion field encoded in the background gauge field $C_5$.
+In this setup, $V_{\rm HE}$ receives two leading classes of contributions: (i) loop-induced contributions, which can be interpreted as arising from Euclidean worldlines of charged particles winding around the covering circle $S^1$, and (ii) tree-level contributions associated with worldlines stretched across the interval corresponding to the fundamental domain of the orbifold $S^1/\mathbb{Z}_2$.

+Worldline configurations winding around $S^1$ are allowed for generic 5D fields.
+For the associated loop-induced potential, a central ingredient is the $\mathbb{Z}_2$ boundary conditions (BCs) imposed on the $U(1)_C$-charged matter fields, which admit a variety of distinct possibilities.
+In this paper, we focus on three relatively simple classes of BCs yielding different $\mathbb{Z}_2$-parity structures of the $U(1)_C$ gauge couplings and bulk masses on the covering circle $S^1$: the ordinary parity-type (P-type) BC and the charge-conjugation-twisted (C-twisted) BC, each imposed on a single 5D scalar or fermion field, and a C-twisted hypermultiplet BC, which involves both charge conjugation and an exchange between two scalar fields $H_\alpha$ $(\alpha=1,2)$ corresponding to the scalar sector of a C-twisted 5D supersymmetric hypermultiplet.

+Since the gauge group $U(1)_C$ is generated by $\mathbb{Z}_2$-odd gauge parameters on $S^1$, the $U(1)_C$ gauge couplings of ordinary P-type matter fields are $\mathbb{Z}_2$-odd on $S^1$, whereas those of C-twisted matter fields are $\mathbb{Z}_2$-even and therefore constant over $S^1$.
+The bulk masses of P-type and C-twisted scalars, as well as those of C-twisted fermions, are $\mathbb{Z}_2$-even and constant over $S^1$, whereas the bulk masses of P-type fermions are $\mathbb{Z}_2$-odd.
+The bulk masses of C-twisted hypermultiplet scalars generically contain both $\mathbb{Z}_2$-even and $\mathbb{Z}_2$-odd components, and are therefore piecewise constant over $S^1$.